DWTechs/Antity.js/README.md

   getPropsByMethod(method: Method): Property[];

   /**
-   * Normalizes each row in req.body.rows according to property config and HTTP method.
+   * Normalizes an array of records by applying sanitization and normalization
+   * rules defined in the properties of the class.
    *
-   * - Applies sanitization if `sanitize: true` and method matches
+   * - Applies sanitization if `sanitize: true`
-   * - Applies normalization if `normalize: true` and method matches
+   * - Applies normalization if `normalize: true`
-   * - Mutates req.body.rows with sanitized/normalized values
+   * - Mutates req.body.rows or req.body with sanitized/normalized values
    * - Calls next(error) on failure, next() on success
    *
    * @param {Request} req - Express request object containing rows